Zionist Terror Tactics

 Details about how Zionists terrorized Iraqi Jews into leaving Iraq for Israel and the Israeli weekly Ha'olam Hazeh that Akiva Orr mentioned in his talk with the agitated Zionist:

 "The astonishing truth-that the bombs which terrorized the Jewish community had been Zionist bombs-was revealed in the summer of 1950" Zionists victimized Jews in Iraq both emotionally and physically.
-"It happened outside the Mas'uda Shemtov synagogue, which coverserved as an assembly point for emigrants.
+"It happened outside the Mas'uda Shemtov synagogue, which served as an assembly point for emigrants.
 That day in January the synagogue was full of Kurdish Jews from the northern city of Suleimaniyyah.
 Outside a Jewish boy was distributing sweet meats to curious onlookers.
 When the bomb went off he was killed instantly and a man standing behind him was badly wounded in the eyes."

 The plot was exposed after Yehudah Tajjar, an Israeli member of the Zionist underground group called "The Movement" which carried out the terrorist bombing operations, was recognized by a Palestinian refugee in Baghdad.